MichMATYCwebsite/MichMATYC/content/announcements/archive.md

 Fri, Aug 2, 2019

-This is an invitation for you to check out, use, and contribute to <a href="http://www.maa.org/press/periodicals/convergence">Convergence</a>, an online MAA resource where history, mathematics, and teaching converge.
+This is an invitation for you to check out, use, and contribute to <a href="http://www.maa.org/press/periodicals/convergence">Convergence</a>, an online MAA resource where history, mathematics, and teaching converge.<br/><!--more-->

 Convergence is a free, open-access "onscreen" publication, rather than a typical electronic journal consisting of pdf downloads.
 Since its establishment in 2004, it has provided multi-webpage peer-reviewed articles on the history of mathematics and its uses